ibm-cloud-docs/appid/branded.md

 ## Displaying customized screens with the iOS Swift SDK
 {: #branded-ui-ios-swift}

-With cloud directory enabled, you can call customized screens with the iOS Swift SDK.
+With Cloud Directory enabled, you can call customized screens with the iOS Swift SDK.
 {: shortdesc}

 </br>
 **Sign in**

-1. In the identity provider tab on the GUI, set cloud directory to **On**.
+1. In the identity provider tab on the GUI, set Cloud Directory to **On**.
 2. Log in by using the resource owner password.
-Access and identity tokens are obtained when a user attempts to log in by using their username and password.
+Access and identity tokens are obtained when a user attempts to log in by using their username or email, and a password.
   ```swift
   class delegate : TokenResponseDelegate {
       public func onAuthorizationSuccess(accessToken: AccessToken?, identityToken: IdentityToken?, response:Response?) {